Institutional Review Board FAQ's

 A potential conflict of interest may result when there is a perception of undue influence or coercion.
 Two examples of a potential conflict of interest are a member of the research team has a financial interest in the outcome of the study or a member of the research team is the developer of the study's intervention.
 The potential conflict of interest may not prohibit the research from being conduct, but it requires disclosure on the part of the research team.

 An outside performance site is any cooperating institution and/or location outside of the CSU campus that will be involved in recruiting participants, collecting data, and/or analyzing data.
-See a sample Letter of Cooperation that is required for each outside performance site.
+See a sample Letter of Cooperation (DOC) that is required for each outside performance site.
 A Letter of Cooperation must be written on the institution's letterhead and signed by the appropriate authorized official(s).

 Data are considered anonymous when participants' identities are unknown to the research team (e.g., not requested or not given).
 If a sample is drawn from a small population (e.g., Sally Sue's fifth grade classroom), it is possible to use demographics, such as gender, racial classification, and behavioral characteristics, to identify the participant(s).
-If an outside individual can "figure out" the identity of one participant within the sample using the given demographic information, then the data is not be anonymous.
+If an outside individual can "figure out" the identity of one participant within the sample using the given demographic information, then the data are not anonymous.

 De-identified data are data that have been stripped of all 18 HIPAA (Health Insurance Portability and Accountability Act of 1996, PL 104-191) identifiers.
 See the following link for more information: http://www.hhs.gov/ocr/privacy/hipaa/understanding/coveredentities/De-identification/guidance.html